Scripps Mercy Family Medicine Residency

 AOCs provide residents with additional training opportunities above and beyond the core graduate medical education training in family medicine.
 Scripps Mercy Hospital Chula Vista’s AOCs allow residents increased elective and continuity time in this area.
 The fulfillment of the training plan is certified in the final training letter written by the program director upon graduation.

-- Increased continuity experience in OB-GYN outpatient clinics at Operation Samahan and San Ysidro Health throughout the second and third years.
-More pediatric clinics if desired.
+- Increased continuity experience in OB-GYN outpatient clinics at San Ysidro Health throughout the second and third years.

-- More pregnancy options counseling, prenatal care, birth control management (including placement of IUDs and contraceptive implants), OB ultrasound training and spontaneous abortion management.
+- Additional clinical experiences with pregnancy options counseling, prenatal care, birth control management (including placement of IUDs and contraceptive implants), OB ultrasound training and pregnancy loss management.

 - Dedication of eight to 10 weeks of elective time to the AOC.
-Electives can include: OB teaching elective, OB ultrasound, perinatology, Planned Parenthood, any pediatric rotations, extra lactation training, and teaching an Advanced Life Support in Obstetrics course or Centering parenting groups.
+Electives are based on individual goals and may include: OB teaching elective, OB ultrasound, perinatology clinics, Planned Parenthood, additional lactation training, teaching an Advanced Life Support in Obstetrics (ALSO) course and extra Centering groups.

 - Increased continuity at high school clinics